 I am particularly influenced and inspired by the work of Beth Collier and the Nature Therapy School.

 “Human health is dependent on a healthy relationship with nature.
 When disconnection occurs our sense of well-being will suffer.
 Many people today have lost a sense of belonging to the natural world, therapeutic work in allegiance with nature helps to address the traumas of disconnection, processing loss, and repairing dissociative relationships with nature.”
 Beth Collier

 The Nature Therapy Approach

-Nature-Based Psychotherapy takes place in and with nature, working at relational depth, providing a theoretical framework for ongoing psychotherapy practice, establishing a modality which;
+Nature-Based Psychotherapy takes place in and with nature, providing a theoretical framework for ongoing psychotherapy practice, establishing a modality which;

 - takes place in natural settings